ebardelli/website/content/posts/2025-10-19-ed-news-update.md

 - Enrich articles further with CrossRef metadata (authors, DOIs, citations).
 - Small UI tweaks: highlight new research, add author pages, improve pagination.

 If you want to try the data yourself or file a bug/feature request, the repo is open on [GitHub](https://github.com/ebardelli/ed-news).
-For quick feedback, ping me on [BlueSky](https://bsky.app/profile/ebardelli.com).